-Home canning grapefruit or orange sections yourself is a very cost-effective way to increase variety in your long-term food storage.
+Canning grapefruit or orange sections yourself is a cost-effective way to increase variety in your long-term food storage.

 Grapefruit, oranges and other citrus fruits are considered to be high acid foods.
 High acid foods are safely canned by using the water bath method of canning.

-Grapefruit can be home canned alone, but orange sections will taste better if canned with equal parts of grapefruit sections in the jar.
+Grapefruit can be home canned in a jar alone.
+But orange sections will taste better if canned they are canned with equal parts of grapefruit sections in the jar.

 First gather and assemble the water bath canner, jars, lids, bands, canning funnel, lid lifter, jar lifter, large tea kettle, sauce pan and white sugar for making a light syrup.